Skip to main content

 The information provided should empower the individual to see themselves as an active participant in a data-driven journey toward optimal function, a concept known in research circles as “N-of-1” experimentation, where the individual is their own case study.

 The ultimate goal of a compliant, academically rigorous wellness program is to provide information that fosters biological literacy.
-It should equip the individual with the knowledge to understand the intricate systems that govern their body, to interpret the signals their body is sending, and to engage with as an informed partner in their own health.
+It should equip the individual with the knowledge to understand the intricate systems that govern their body, to interpret the signals their body is sending, and to engage with clinical protocols as an informed partner in their own health.
 This depth of understanding is the true foundation of lasting wellness.

 References